AJV304/Markup-Deliverables-Anna-/README.md

 # Markup languages and reproducible programming in statistics

-Deliverables for Markup languages and reproducible programming in statistics (202000010).
+Anna's deliverables for Markup languages and reproducible programming in statistics (202000010) for 2024-2026 cohort of MSBBSS.

-Use this template to create your own repository, fill the contents of the repo with exercises and deliverables, then download the zip archive to hand in.